Isaiah 17 - Outline of Isaiah (Book Notes menu page)

 as when the harvestman gathereth... with his arm... yet gleaning grapes shall be left in it...-

-A very thin harvest: an arm-full of corn; only a few grapes as might be missed in a normal year.
+A very thin harvest: an arm-full of corn; only a few grapes (like the few that would be overlooked in a normal harvest).

 In the near view, Assyria would do an efficient job of removing the people of Syria and also of Israel, so that only a few scattered citizens would remain, as tiny remnants of their respective countries.